LizGoro90/db-tour/tutorials/transactions/01/README.md

 value can be used like a regular `sess`, except that any write operation that happens on it needs to be either committed or rolled back.

-If the passed function returns an error the transaction gets rolled back:
+If the passed function returns an error, the transaction gets rolled back:

 ```go
 err := sess.Tx(ctx, func(tx sqlbuilder.Tx) error {